G. Sam Piatt

 Son of God, son of man.
 Cut down in the prime of life.
 Died on a cross, the Scriptures tell us, for our sins.

 But he conquered death.
 He arose from the grave.

 And it was he himself who said, “He that liveth and believeth on me, though he were dead, yet shall he live.”

 Wow!
 Talk about a family reunion!

 It was growing dark by the time I arrived at my home, which was surrounded by cars.
-Christmas lights sparkled in the holly tree in the front yard and on the bushes beside the house.
+Christmas lights sparkled on the front porch railings.
 A lighted tree that went to the ceiling was visible through the bay window.

-I heard laughter as I went up the walk and opened the front door.
+I heard laughter as I crossed the porch and opened the front door.

-Perhaps one day one of my children, suffering from nostalgia, will come to this house and find it cold and empty, and ask themselves, where have all the years gone?
+Perhaps one day my children, suffering from nostalgia, will come to this house and find it cold and empty, and ask themselves, where have all the years gone?